-The RUH Foundation hosts four special annual events to support pressing priorities at Royal University Hospital.
+The RUH Foundation hosts several special annual events to support pressing priorities at Royal University Hospital.
 Everyone has a good time while raising funds for the community.

 If you like gourmet food, entertainment and fun (and who doesn’t!) then you don’t want to miss this event!
-Presented by Manos and held each year in March, the Greek Gourmet Feast sponsored by PotashCorp stimulates your senses and supports priorities at Royal University Hospital.
+Hosted by Manos and held each year in March, the Greek Gourmet Feast presented by Nutrien stimulates your senses and supports priorities at Royal University Hospital.

 The Royal Ball is a unique, creative evening that sets it apart from other gala events.
 The annual October ball uses a playful new theme each year, inspiring our guests to get into the spirit of the evening and dress creatively.